yesanton/Process-Drift-Visualization-With-Declare/README.md

-# Drift Visualization with Declare
+# Comprehensive Process Drift Detection with Visual Analytics (VDD)

 ## How to run